cambrad3/cambrad3.github.io/index.md

 - Unsupervised feature engineering: Cameron Bradley
 - Supervised feature engineering : Kalyan Murahari
 - Linear Regression and Regularization : Kalyan Murahari
-- Exploratory Data Analysis:Nazanin Tabatabaei
+- Some Exploratory Data Analysis:Nazanin Tabatabaei
 - Using LDA for Different models such as Linear,ridge,lasso,elasticNet and huber regression:Nazanin Tabatabaei
 - Kmeans and GMM: Cameron Bradley
 - DBSCAN and Hierarchical: Sungeun An